alexisfasquel/growstuff-front/app/md/diy.md

   subtitle: "Welcome on the Growstuff project.
 Watch carefully the instruction to creation your own self-sufficient plant!"
 }

+> Please note that this documentation is still under construction but will soon be finish! :)

 ##Requierement

 The project is divided into several repository hosted on [Github](https://github.com/).